-- 10.6.1.1 Each alternating-current generator shall have a separate, independent automatic voltage regulation system. - 10.6.1.2 Alternating current generators shall possess sufficient excitation capacity to maintain the rated voltage with an accuracy of 10 % for 2 min at generator overcurrent equal to 150 % of the rated value and at a power factor 0,6. - 10.6.1.3 Protection of alternating-current generators shall comply with the requirements of 8.2.
+- 10.6.1.1 Each alternating-current generator shall have a separate, independent automatic voltage regulation system. - 10.6.1.2 Alternating current generators with rated power not exceeding 1200 kVA shall possess sufficient excitation capacity to maintain the rated voltage with an accuracy of 10 % for 30 s at generator overcurrent equal to 150 % of the rated value and at a power factor 0,6.
+For generators with rated power above 1200 kVA, the duration of the above-stated overcurrent shall be 15 s. - 10.6.1.3 Protection of alternating-current generators shall comply with the requirements of 8.2.